zer0Kerbal/FTPLtd/readme.md

 # FTP Ltd (FTPL)

-Adds Fuel Tanks Plus Limited's agent, flags, and common config files used in all Fuel Tanks Plus add-ons for Kerbal Space Program.
+Agent, flags, models, textures, and common config files used in all Fuel Tanks Plus add-ons for Kerbal Space Program.

 ## By [`zer0Kerbal`][zer0Kerbal], inspired by, and with content licensed from [`NecroBones`][necrobones]